 - Short and Sweet – Avoid AVeryLongNameThatNoOneCanRemember.com

 - Avoid Hyphens and Underscores – Don’t buy domains with hyphens or underscores for your main address.
-However, I do recommend buying these in addition to your non-hyphenated version to make sure no one else steals your traffic.
+However, I do recommend buying these in addition to your non-hyphenated version so no one else steals your traffic.

-- Go for the .com Extension – There are many other domain name extensions (such as .co, .app, etc.).
+- Go for the .com Extension if possible – There are many other extensions (such as .co, .net, .info, etc.).
 Avoid them like the plague if possible for your domain, since they may confuse inexperienced internet users.

-- No Spaces Allowed – You can’t have a space in a domain name.
+- No Spaces Allowed – You can’t have a space.

 - Easy to Spell – Is that with one “L” or two?
-People are horrible spellers; make sure your domain name is simple to spell.
+People are horrible spellers; make sure your it’s simple to spell.

 - Easy to Remember – The domain should be catchy and something that others will remember.

-- Make Sure the Domain Can’t Be Something Else – Therapistinabox.com (Therapist In A Box) isn’t a good domain name.
+- Can the Domain Mean Something Else? – Therapistinabox.com (Therapist In A Box) isn’t a good name.

-Don’t be like GM and buy a domain name that can have alternative meanings.
+Don’t be like GM and get a domain name that can have alternative meanings.

 Here’s a list of domains you do NOT want to emulate.

 - Whorepresents.com – Who Represents

 - Nobjs.org – North Of Boston Jewish Singles

 - Lesbocages.com – Les Bocages